calmjs/calmjs/README.rst

 (i.e. the ``calmjs subcmd1 subcmd2`` command) as that was placed after ``subcmd2``, but the subparser for ``subcmd1`` flagged that as an error.
-Unfortunately there are a number of issues in the ``argparse`` module that makes it difficult to resolve this problem, so for the mean time please ensure the flag is provided at the correct subcommand level (i.e. in this case, ``calmjs subcmd1 --flag item subcmd2``), otherwise consult the help at the correct level by appending ``-h`` to each of the valid subcommands.
+Unfortunately there are a number of issues in the ``argparse`` module that makes it difficult to fully resolve this problem, so for the mean time please ensure the flag is provided at the correct subcommand level (i.e.  in this case, ``calmjs subcmd1 --flag item subcmd2``), otherwise consult the help at the correct level by appending ``-h`` to each of the valid subcommands.

 Module registry not locating files from namespace packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~